 2. The implicit requirements(Indirect but obvious requirements): This kind of requirement is generally not provided in the documents, but are obvious requirements expected by the client.
-These requirements can be related to the security of the application, performance of the application, usability of the application, and availability of the application.
-For example, the user expects that the loader icon should be displayed on navigation, the password is saved in encrypted form, etc. These requirements are sometimes called ‘non-functional’ requirements.
+These requirements can be related to the security testing of the application, performance testing of the application, usability testing of the application, and availability of the application.
+For example, the user expects that the loader icon should be displayed on navigation, the password is saved in encrypted form, etc. These requirements are sometimes called ‘non-functional requirements.

-Say for instance, there is data to be entered for a firm using the fields ‘Employee Name’, ‘Employee ID’, etc. Now the implicit requirements can be like, uniqueness for the field ‘Employee ID’, search functionality for name, the performance of the page to save data, etc.
+Say, for instance, there is data to be entered for a firm using the fields ‘Employee Name’, ‘Employee ID’, etc. Now the implicit requirements can be like, the uniqueness for the field ‘Employee ID’, search functionality for name, the performance of the page to save data, etc.

 3. The latent requirements(Unwanted but attractive features/requirements): Such requirements are the one which makes you different from others and makes you win the client appreciation.
 These requirements are actually not expected by the client, but still an add on gives them a reason to appreciate you more.
-An example can be like providing an animated icon explaining the on-going process making it simple for layman and giving an attractive look to the application, or handling a latest hardware feature in an application and providing an add on for the same.
-These can be related to implicit requirements, but since these are not obvious/expected, they become bit different.
+An example can be like providing an animated icon explaining the ongoing process making it simple for laymen and giving an attractive look to the application, or handling the latest hardware feature in an application and providing an add on for the same.
+These can be related to implicit requirements, but since these are not obvious/expected, they become a bit different.

-The process to test these requirements is the most difficult out of the 3 types of requirements, because these requirements cannot be easily thought of by the testers, and are generally first encountered when the application comes in testing phase.
-Testers need to understand the view point of customers in this case, and think like them to make wise decisions for such requirements.
+The process to test these requirements is the most difficult out of the 3 types of requirements, because these requirements cannot be easily thought of by the testers, and are generally first encountered when the application comes in the testing phase.
+Testers need to understand the viewpoint of customers in this case and think like them to make wise decisions for such requirements.
 The testers need to be aware of the customer environment and accept/reject these requirements accordingly.

 For example, if you are playing a game on your mobile, and you receive a phone call.
 When the user comes back to the game application, the user expects that the game will restart.
 However, the developers have handled that scenario such that the game will resume from the last updated state.
 This is kind of an extra feature, which delights the client as the game progress is not lost.